nnarain/nnarain.github.io/_posts/2018-03-23-GameboyCore Retrospective.md

 I'll probably work on a NES and GBA emulator at some point in the future.

 Currently I have started an NES project in Rust.
-I like Rust for a few reasons (though I'm a beginner rust programmer).
-Rust is a systems programming language but feels high level.
-It has lots of goodies built right into the language: memory ownership, unit tests, integration tests, benchmarks, docs and a good build system.
+I do like Rust but I wonder if I should continue doing things in C++ just for a sake of improving in that direction.
+Hm.

 Before I get into the nitty gritty of a new emulator I'd like to build some tooling around it.